 - Date of birth, athlete biography, and member club to determine eligibility, age group and appropriate level of play.

-- Banking information, social insurance number, criminal records check, resume, and beneficiaries for Ontario Ringette Association’s payroll, company insurance and health plan.
+- Banking information, social insurance number, criminal records check, resume, and beneficiaries for Ringette Ontario’s payroll, company insurance and health plan.

-- Criminal records check and related personal reference information for the purpose of implementing Ontario Ringette Association’s volunteer screening program.
+- Criminal records check and related personal reference information for the purpose of implementing Ringette Ontario’s volunteer screening program.

 - Personal health information including provincial health card numbers, allergies, emergency contact and past medical history for use in the case of medical emergency.

 - Athlete information including height, weight, uniform size, shoe size, feedback from coaches and trainers, performance results for athlete registration forms, outfitting uniforms, media relations, and various components of athlete and team selection.

 - Athlete whereabouts information including sport/discipline, training times and venues, training camp dates and locations, travel plans, competition schedule, and disability, if applicable, for Canadian Centre for Ethics in Sport inquiries for the purposes of out-of-competition drug testing.

 - Body weight, mass and body fat index to monitor physical response to training and to maintain an appropriate weight for competition.